 What is Leading?

 When we talk about typography, leading is the most commonly used term.
-Leading is the difference between the baseline of the types.
-In simple terms, the distance between the two lines of text is leading.
-Leading is extensively being used in the areas of User Interface Design.
+What is leading in typography?
+It refers to the distance between the baselines of two lines of text.
+In simple terms, the space between the two lines of text is leading.
+Leading is extensively used in areas of User Interface Design.
 Correct spacing can make or break the interface.
-The tighter spacing values in newspapers make the text difficult to read sometimes.
+For example, tighter spacing values in newspapers can make text harder to read.

 Why is leading crucial in typography?